-- Always ensure that whoever takes your asbestos garage away holds a waste carriers licence , provides you with a Hazardous Waste Consignment Note and takes the asbestos waste to a licensed disposal site.
-The Environment Agency website can be used to check the asbestos garage removal companies waste carriers licence number , this can be found HERE
+- Always ensure that whoever takes your asbestos garage away holds a waste carriers licence, provides you with a Hazardous Waste Consignment Note and takes the asbestos waste to a licensed disposal site.
+The Environment Agency website can be used to check the asbestos garage removal companies’ waste carriers licence number, which can be found HERE

 Need some advice about Asbestos waste?

 Call us on 01623 272 611 and we'll be happy to help